 Bolt, Jason and Zhuge, Yan and Bullen, Frank (2011) The effect of titanium dioxide addition on the hydraulic and mechanical properties of permeable concrete.
-In: Concrete 2011: Building a Sustainable Future, 12-14 Oct 2011, Perth, Western Australia.
+In: 25th Biennial Conference of the Concrete Institute of Australia (Concrete 2011): Building a Sustainable Future, 12-14 Oct 2011, Perth, Australia.

 |Item Type:||Conference or Workshop Item (Commonwealth Reporting Category E) (Paper)|

 |Additional Information:||© 2011 Concrete Institute of Australia.
 Permanent restricted access to published version due to publisher copyright policy.|

 |Faculty / Department / School:||Historic - Faculty of Engineering and Surveying - Department of Agricultural, Civil and Environmental Engineering|

 |Fields of Research :||09 Engineering > 0905 Civil Engineering > 090503 Construction Materials